pulumi/examples/azure-py-functions-raw/README.md

 # Azure Functions

-Azure Functions created from raw deployment packages in dotnet.
+Azure Functions created from raw deployment packages in C#.

-.NET is a precompiled language, and the deployment artifact contains compiled binaries.
+C# is a precompiled language, and the deployment artifact contains compiled binaries.
 You will need the following tool to build this projects:

 - [.NET Core SDK](https://dotnet.microsoft.com/download) for the .NET Function App

 Please remove the corresponding resources from the program in case you don't need those runtimes.

-Known issue: [#2784](https://github.com/pulumi/pulumi/issues/2784)&mdash;Python deployment package gets corrupted if deployed from Windows.
-Workaround: deploy from WSL (Windows Subsystem for Linux), Mac OS, or Linux.

 ## Running the App